fardeen9983/Ultimate-Dux/HTML/Designs/Responsive Nav bar/Readme.md

 11. Change the hamburger styling when max height is 768px (for mobile view) and add flex to nav-list to look like a hamburger
 12. Push the hamburger to 100% off screen and hide the scrolling behaviour
 13. Initially hide the li items until the drawer is visible and make the burger visible
+14. Animation added to the links and opacity change